Georges Méliès: Tributes

 Walt Disney, on being presented with the Legion of Honour in 1936, expressed gratitude to Méliès and his fellow pioneer Émile Cohl, saying they "discovered the means of placing poetry within the reach of the man in the street."

 The music video for Queen's 1995 single "Heaven for Everyone" incorporated portions of Méliès's A Trip to the Moon (1902).
-Music videos for The Smashing Pumpkins 1996 single "Tonight, Tonight" and Carly Rae Jepsen's 2022 single "The Loneliest Time" were highly inspired by Georges Méliès's films A Trip to the Moon (1902) and The Impossible Voyage (1904).
+Music videos for The Smashing Pumpkins 1996 single "Tonight, Tonight" and Carly Rae Jepsen's 2022 single "The Loneliest Time" were highly inspired by Georges Méliès's films A Trip to the Moon and The Impossible Voyage (1904).

 Terry Gilliam has called Méliès "the first great film magician," adding: "His joyous sense of fun and ability to astound were a big influence on both my early animations and then my live-action films ...
 Of course, Méliès still has a tight creative grip on me."

 Méliès was inducted into the Science Fiction and Fantasy Hall of Fame in 2015.
 He was inducted into the Visual Effects Society (VES) Hall of Fame in 2017.
 Méliès's A Trip to the Moon also inspired the VES logo.
 On 3 May 2018, the first ever virtual reality interactive Google doodle honoured Méliès, which contains themes of his many films and was nominated for a Emmy for Outstanding Original Interactive Program.

-A picture of Méliès flew on board Artemis 1 which orbited the Moon in 2022.

-In 2025, Christian Clavier linked Méliès's special effects to modern uses of AI in an interview with Brut, an idea echoed by duanju.news.
+A picture of Méliès flew on the Artemis I mission which orbited the Moon in 2022.
+In 2025, Christian Clavier linked Méliès's special effects to modern uses of artificial intelligence in an interview with Brut, an idea echoed by duanju.news.

 The Invention of Hugo Cabret

-The 2007 novel The Invention of Hugo Cabret by Brian Selznick centres on the later life of Méliès.
+Brian Selznick's 2007 novel The Invention of Hugo Cabret serves as a fictionalization of the later life of Méliès.
 It was adapted into the 2011 film Hugo by Martin Scorsese, where Méliès is played by Sir Ben Kingsley.
 The film version includes reconstructions of some of the fantastical stage sets which appeared in Méliès's early films.